ivangfr/spring-cloud-stream-solace-pubsub/README.md

   - **producer-service**

-    Run the following command in a terminal
+    Run the following command in a terminal:
     ```
     docker run --rm --name producer-service \
       -p 9080:9080 \